puppetlabs/iac/_posts/2020-06-05-status-update.md

 ## Community Contributions
 The wonderful community members that continue to contribute to our modules have provided us with the following enhancements:
 - **[`puppetlabs-java_ks#319`](https://github.com/puppetlabs/puppetlabs-java_ks/pull/319):** [tomkitchen](https://github.com/tomkitchen) a first time contributor has worked hard to add the ability to import a DER formatted certificate file and its corresponding key into a keystore.
+- **[`puppetlabs-docker#620`](https://github.com/puppetlabs/puppetlabs-docker/pull/620):** [runejuhl](https://github.com/junejuhl) a returning contributor has updated the code so as to allow all 3.x docker-compose minor versions, expanding the range with which we are compatible.

-Many thanks to [tomkitchen](https://github.com/tomkitchen) for the work that he has put in and we hope to see more in the future.
+Many thanks to [tomkitchen](https://github.com/tomkitchen) and [runejuhl](https://github.com/junejuhl) for the work that they have put in and we hope to see more in the future.

 ## Ubuntu 20.04 Certification
 Over the last week or two [I](https://github.com/david22swan) have personally worked on adding support to all of our relevant modules with much of it having been completed.
 As of right now there are only a small handful of modules that require some further work in order for us to officially declare that they support the new OS.
 Follow along at [IAC-746](https://tickets.puppetlabs.com/browse/IAC-746).